Logspace Reducibility From Secret Leakage Planted Clique: Our Results and Techniques

 \section{Our Results and Techniques}

-Our results suggest that the ability to transfer computational hardness from (some variant of)\footnote{Some of our results will use variants that have not been studied before.
-We provide evidence for the hardness of these variants in Section~\ref{subsec:security-of-cl}.} the planted clique problem to other statistical problems is indeed robust to changing our notion of computational efficiency to space efficiency.
+Our results suggest that the ability to transfer computational hardness from (some variant of) the planted clique problem to other statistical problems is indeed robust to changing our notion of computational efficiency to space efficiency.
 Informally, these results are as follows.

 \fbox{ \parbox{\textwidth}{ The non-existence of randomized logspace algorithms solving (some variant of) the planted clique problem implies the non-existence of randomized logspace algorithms solving Sparse PCA hypothesis testing \cite{berthet2013complexity}, submatrix detection \cite{ma2015computational}, and testing almost $k$-wise independence \cite{alon2007testing}. } }